-Austin, Erica – Department of Communications.
+Austin, Erica – Murrow College of Communication.
 The interplay of children’s social development, media and parents in children’s decision making about substance abuse, particularly alcohol.
 Development of media literacy prevention programs for use by children and parents, geared to children as young as third grade.

 Craft, Rebecca – Department of Psychology.
 Analgesic, discriminative, and reinforcing properties of abused drugs; sex differences in drug effects.
 This line of investigation is designed to understand both the therapeutic and addictive properties of morphine-like drugs, especially with regard to male-female differences.